ncurrid/Creation-of-a-professional-data-portfolio/README.md

 ### Conception of the interactive dashboard and publication online (Power BI)
 - Importation of the data file,
-- Creation of the visualisations, ensuring proper interactivity.
+- Creation of the visualisations, ensuring proper interactivity,
 - Include a link to my GitHub portfolio.I linked this interactive CV with my GitHub and LinkedIn accounts.

 ## 5.Creation of a Business Intelligence monitoring dashboard
 This dashboard monitors job market opportunities by tracking trends, emerging roles, and required skills (Excel).

-## 5. Interactive dashboard creation
-Import the data files.

-Create multiple visualisations to represent my skills.

-Use parameters and calculated fields to enhance the insights and usability of the dashboard.

-Add filters to allow dynamic interactions between the charts and display progress.

-Assemble the visualisations into dashboards and ensure proper interactivity.

-Include a link to my GitHub portfolio.

 ## 6. Portfolio creation
-Use the collaborative workspace GitHub to design and share my portfolio.

 Create dedicated sections for each completed project (repositories).